 Transfer the shrimps to a plate or container lined with kitchen paper (this is to absorb any excess oil) and set aside for later.

 Once fragrant, add the ketchup and doubanjian.
-Stir fry for about 1-2 minutes.
+Mix thoroughly and fry for about 1-2 minutes.

 Next, add the water and chicken stock powder.
 Turn up the heat to medium, mix well and bring it to a boil.